dubhalley/Front_Panel/README.md

 # Front-Panel-Design-
-how to create a front panel
+how to design a front panel